saripagurek/hackHer-2023/README.md

 then navigate to 'http://localhost:8081/' in a browser.

 Project Contributors:
-Sari Pagurek van Mossel
+Sari Pagurek van Mossel,
-Imogen Lawford-Wickham
+Imogen Lawford-Wickham,
-Masood Ahmed
+Masood Ahmed,
 Ethney Stewart